forsythe/pentago/README.md

 |_|W|_||_|_|_|
 |_|_|_||_|_|_|
 ```
+I calculate the heuristic value for the minimax algorithm by counting the number of 5-in-a-row, 4-in-a-row, 3-in-a-row, and center-of-quadrant marbles per player.
+The weights for each occurence are `1_000_000`, `1000`, `100`, and `5` respectively.
+Again, the masks make it much easier to calculate the heuristic value: simply iterating through a list of predefined masks is easier than writing a bunch of for loops to check all the possiblities.

 For the function `alphaBeta()`, instead of returning just the score of the `board`, I return a `ScoreObject`.
 This object not only holds the `score` of the board, but also the `board` itself.
 Further contained within the `board` object are these three variables: `int movePos`, `int quadrant`, and `boolean moveClockwise`.
 This data makes it easier for the `PentagoAI` to determine what move to exectute, instead of having to deduce what move was made by comparing the new `board` state with the old.